Xero (company)

-Xero is a New Zealandbased technology company that provides cloud-based accounting software for small and medium-sized businesses.
-The company has offices in New Zealand, Australia, the United Kingdom and the United States.
+Xero Limited is a New Zealand technology company that provides cloud-based accounting software for small businesses.
+The company has offices in New Zealand, Australia, the United Kingdom, the United States, Canada, South Africa and Singapore.
 Xero's products are based on the software-as-a-service model and sold by subscription, based on the type and number of entities managed by the subscriber.
 The products are used in over 180 countries.

 History

 In 2006, Xero was founded by Rod Drury and Hamish Edwards in Wellington, where Xero Limited's headquarters are still located.
 The company was originally called Accounting 2.0.

 By 2017, Xero had more than one million customers globally, and the following year, it had more than one million subscribers in Australia and New Zealand.
-In April 2018, Steve Vamos was appointed as CEO, replacing Rod Drury who remained on the board as a non-executive director.
+In April 2018, Steve Vamos was appointed as CEO, replacing Rod Drury who remained on the board as a non-executive director until 2023.
 Vamos announced in November 2022 that he would step down in February 2023 and be replaced by Sukhinder Singh Cassidy, a former executive of Google and StubHub.

 In 2019, the company announced it had over two million global subscribers, and three million subscribers in September 2021.

-Product
+In March 2023, Sukhinder Singh Cassidy, the CEO of Xero, announced the removal of 700-800 roles across Xero, representing approximately 15% of the employee base.
+At this time, the company reportedly had more than 3.5 million subscribers and about 4,500 staff across offices in New Zealand, Australia, North America, the UK and southeast Asia.
+The company announced it had finished its job cuts by November 2023, reducing headcount to 4,242 staff.

+In May 2024, the company announced it had achieved a Rule of 40 outcome of 41.0%, followed by a Rule of 40 outcome of 43.9% in November 2024.

+In June 2025, Xero announced an agreement to acquire Melio, a New York-based payments provider, for $2.5 billion.

+Products

 The Xero accounting software uses a single unified ledger, which allows users to work in the same set of books regardless of location or operating system.
 It provides automatic bank feeds, invoicing, accounts payable, expense claims, fixed asset depreciation, purchase orders, bank reconciliations, and standard business and management reporting.

 In 2011 and 2012, the Xero Touch mobile apps for iOS and Android devices were released.

 In the 2019 financial year, Xero offered services relating to Making Tax Digital in the United Kingdom, Single Touch Payroll in Australia, and Payday Filing in New Zealand.